Algorithmic homeomorphism of 3-manifolds as a corollary of geometrization: Computability

 \begin{theorem} There is an encoding of the elements of $\hQ$ such that field operations, order relations, and conversion to computable real numbers are all recursive. \end{theorem}

-One encoding of a real algebraic number $x$ that can be used to prove \Thm{th:realalg} is to describe it by a minimal polynomial together with an isolating interval to specify a real root.
-However, it is just as well to accept the result without worrying about its proof.
-For example, real algebraic numbers are implemented reliably in \texttt{Sage} \cite{sage}.
+One encoding of a real algebraic number $x$ that can be used to prove \Thm{th:realalg} is to describe it by a minimal polynomial together with an isolating interval $x \in [a,b]$ with rational endpoints to distinguish $x$ from its Galois conjugates.
+Note that the isolating interval may be made arbitrarily small since algebraic numbers are computable, for instance by Newton's method.
+Note also that a computable encoding of elements of $\hQ$ yields a computable encoding of elements of $\bQ \subseteq \C$ the field of all algebraic numbers.